Managing Live Dashboards

 Custom dashboards

-Nexthink recommends you first identify the general timeframe the dashboard requires and categorize whether the dashboard fall into operations or reporting category.
+Nexthink recommends you first identify the general timeframe the dashboard requires and categorize whether the dashboard falls into the operations or reporting category.
 This affects the dashboard organization, the data it captures and the period over which the data is available.

 Below are some useful questions to help you categorize your dashboard: